16 Different Types of Prickly Pear Cactus (With Pictures)

 Fruit Color: | Red or purple |

-The brown-spined prickly pear, also known as the tulip prickly pear, grows to approximately 3 feet tall.
-Their bright yellow flowers are attractive, and this is one prickly pear plant that is considered easy to care for.
-It does prefer hot and dry conditions but can actually survive the occasional frost, so it can be grown in a wider range of climates than other opuntias.
+The brown-spined prickly pear, also known as the tulip prickly pear, grows approximately 3 feet tall.
+Their bright yellow flowers are attractive and easy to care for.
+It prefers hot and dry conditions but can survive the occasional frost, unlike other opuntias.

 5. Engelmann’s Prickly Pear